gbirke/doit-filemappers/README.md

 ```

 ### CompositeMapper
-This mapper returns the combined map of several mappers.
+The CompositeMapper returns the combined map of several mappers.
+It has no `src` parameter.

 ```python
 def task_convert_images():